agaviria/timecraft/README.md

 ## State

-This package is in Alpha state please.
-You are forewarned! use at your own risk.
+This package is in early alpha state.
+You are forewarned!
+Please use at your own risk.

 ## License